jmichel7/UsingMerge.jl/README.md

 your  methods which has  a possibly conflicting  name uses at  least one of your own types in its signature.

-There  are two  technical problems  left (that  I know  of --  there may be others I am not aware):
+There  is one  technical problems  left (that  I know  of --  there may be others I am not aware):

--  I do not know how to  implement the above scheme for conflicting macros.
+I do not know how to implement the above scheme for conflicting macros.
 For example, you can see that the signature of `@btime` is:

 ```
 julia> methods(eval(Symbol("@btime")))